-Key policy message 2: By electrifying the rural areas in the country with distributed renewable energy technologies, such as small hydro, rooftop solar and biomass, the employment impact per installed capacity of these technologies is about 25 times greater than fossil-fuel based power generation.
+Policy opportunity 2: By electrifying the rural areas in the country with distributed renewable energy technologies, such as small hydro, rooftop solar and biomass, the employment impact per installed capacity of these technologies is about 25 times greater than fossil-fuel based power generation.

-Key policy message 3: Following the historical development in India’s coal sector, with a shift towards an ambitious decarbonised power sector in India, coal-sector-based employment is expected to decline by about 52 % between 2020 and 2050.
+Policy opportunity 3: Following the historical development in India’s coal sector, with a shift towards an ambitious decarbonised power sector in India, coal-sector-based employment is expected to decline by about 52 % between 2020 and 2050.
 This transition, however, needs to be efficiently managed politically to mitigate negative impacts on displaced workers and communities.

 Year of publication: 2019